pralayaPanta/AI-900/1-AIOverview.md

       - COCO dataset

 ## Label vs Feature
+  - label
       - Identifying raw data and adding one or more meaningful and informative labes or context that can be learned by ML.
       - Labeling is the process of tagging data with known values.
+  - feature
+      - individual measureable property or characteristics of a phenomenon
+      - can be numerical feature or categorical features
   - Feature = Input.
 Label = Output.